MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/dictionary.rst

-The Prosodylab-aligner has two preconstructed dictionaries as well, one for English (`Prosodylab-aligner English dictionary`_) and one for Quebec French (`Prosodylab-aligner French dictionary`_), also see :ref:`pretrained_dictionaries` for a list of supported dictionaries.
+The Prosodylab-aligner has two preconstructed dictionaries as well, one for English (`Prosodylab-aligner English dictionary`_) and one for Quebec French (`Prosodylab-aligner French dictionary`_), also see :xref:`pretrained_dictionaries` for a list of supported dictionaries.

 .. note::